-Programme Specific Outcomes (PSOs)
+Programme Specific Objectives (PSOs)

 - 1. To impart necessary skills for professional presentation of content in speech and writing for academic and professional use by following standard academic conventions and ethical practices. - 2.
 To acquaint the students with representative texts in the chosen disciplines from relevant historical, geographical, socio-political, economic, and cultural contexts, and various critical and theoretical approaches to the study and analysis of select texts. - 3.
-To encourage students to relate to people with empathy, employ creative problem-solving strategies and engage meaningfully in a diverse world. - 4.
-Develop a comprehensive understanding of the theories and practice in the field of Humanities and Social Sciences. - 5.
-Manage different social media handles, organize digital marketing activities as per the requirements.
+To encourage students to relate to people with empathy, employ creative problem-solving strategies and engage meaningfully in a diverse world.